TheJumpCloud/support/PowerShell/ModuleChangelog.md

 #### RELEASE NOTES

-`JumpCloud.SDK.DirectoryInsights`, `JumpCloud.SDK.V1`, and `JumpCloud.SDK.V2` have been updated to include ParameterSet validation.
+Internal improvements.

 #### FEATURES

 #### IMPROVEMENTS

-`JumpCloud.SDK.DirectoryInsights`, `JumpCloud.SDK.V1`, and `JumpCloud.SDK.V2` have been updated to include ParameterSet validation.
+* `JumpCloud.SDK.DirectoryInsights`, `JumpCloud.SDK.V1`, and `JumpCloud.SDK.V2` have been updated to include ParameterSet validation.
+* User agent has been updated to accommodate for JcSlackBot tracking.

 #### BUG FIXES